zverok/magic_cloud/README.md

 Also, while core algorithms (collision_board.rb, layouter.rb) are pretty accurately written and documented, "wrapping code" (options parsing and so on) are a bit more chaotic - it's subject to refactor and cleanup.

+All feedback, usage examples, bug reports and feature requests are appreciated!